-A lavish buffet of local delicacies and cocktails was laid by the hospitality partner, Paradise Group.
+A lavish buffet of local delicacies and cocktails were laid on by the hospitality partner, Paradise Group.
 The evening culminated with a spectacular folk entertainment by local women's self-help groups nurtured by Place XploreLabs.

-DECEMBER 4, 2022

-Ground-Breaking City-Making

-Impacts and Outcomes
+Ground-Breaking City-Making Impacts and Outcomes

 The final day of the event was dedicated to reflecting on the learnings and discussing recommendations and a way forward for the placemaking movement in India.
 The participants shared their suggestions and reflections on how to improve the process of placemaking and make it more inclusive, effective and sustainable.
-These are compiled below as a way to continue the conversation and move forward together in creating better public spaces for all. - To mainstream placemaking in government plans by evolving guidelines, developing white paper and policy for the Indian govt to make it a compulsory part of the process - Guidelines, if co-authored with the government, can add more weightage - City-level place making cells can be useful - Government does not have a mechanism to integrate public and CSR funds yet; integration of CSR in smart cities projects would be a great add-on - It is important to understand the idea of budgeting in this process - While laying down guidelines, it is important to keep the process inclusive and not institutionalised, allowing for experimentation and involving people in the decision-making process - Placemaking India can follow the lean model of building a collective - MoHUA is very interested in the placemaking aspect of projects, and it will be a huge component of smart cities 3.0 There is a need for a repository of examples that are solving cross-cutting issues (inclusivity, livelihoods, etc.) and to classify them and build a forum DAY 5 - Using mainstream media and social media is important to keep the concept of placemaking in the minds of people, and to build connections and network - A range of tools for community engagement can be developed - Working together will help in capacity building, which should be an important function of the collective - Collective learning (annual week-long event), advocacy (campaigns) and action (placemaking marathon) are important - Community-level organisations have a vital role to play - Having a common goal and an approach is important for elected officials to understand and relate to - Need to get creative with funding, and use it as a platform for fundraising for projects Of the net income from participation fees in Placemaking Week India 2022, 10% was donated to Water Aid India (WAI) for a district-level workshop to build capacity for water-secure communities.
-Part of the global WaterAid network, WAI is a key development and technical agency working since 1986 in India to provide accessible safe water, adequate sanitation and good hygiene services to the poorest and most marginalised people.
-WAI works closely with several state governments and the central government to ensure water access to disadvantaged communities.
+These are compiled below as a way to continue the conversation and move forward together in creating better public spaces for all. - To mainstream placemaking in government plans by evolving guidelines, developing white paper and policy for the Indian govt to make it a compulsory part of the process - Guidelines, if co-authored with the government, can add more weightage - City-level place making cells can be useful - Government does not have a mechanism to integrate public and CSR funds yet; integration of CSR in smart cities projects would be a great add-on - It is important to understand the idea of budgeting in this process - While laying down guidelines, it is important to keep the process inclusive and not institutionalised, allowing for experimentation and involving people in the decision-making process - Placemaking India can follow the lean model of building a collective - MoHUA is very interested in the placemaking aspect of projects, and it will be a huge component of smart cities 3.0 - There is a need for a repository of examples that are solving cross-cutting issues (inclusivity, livelihoods, etc.) and to classify them and build a forum - Using mainstream media and social media is important to keep the concept of placemaking in the minds of people, and to build connections and network - A range of tools for community engagement can be developed - Working together will help in capacity building, which should be an important function of the collective - Collective learning (annual week-long event), advocacy (campaigns) and action (placemaking marathon) are important - Community-level organisations have a vital role to play - Having a common goal and an approach is important for elected officials to understand and relate to - Need to get creative with funding, and use it as a platform for fundraising for projects